 Since we launched in Spring 2016 the only way to use Curtsy was on your phone.
 Today we’re announcing our new website that will let you shop on your computer at curtsyapp.com

-To celebrate, we’re giving everyone 20% off their first purchase on the website!
+To celebrate, we’re giving everyone 20% off their first purchase on the website this week!
 Promo: WEBSITE

 Using Curtsy is now easier than it’s ever been.
 Without being confined to a 3″ screen, you can browse, shop, and explore with more visibility and ease.
 You can also use Curtsy in those places you shouldn’t have your phone out… wherever that may be.
 And now, non iPhone/iOS users now have access use Curtsy for the first time ever.